persadha/practicum100_portfolios/Business Analysis/README.md

 <img src="https://github.com/persadha/practicum100_portfolios/blob/main/Business%20Analysis/images/daily_sessions.png" alt="daily_sessions" width="70%"/>
 </p>

-The number of sessions per day is 987.4

-Previously we found out that the number of unique daily users was 908 visitors.
+The number of sessions per day is 987.4.
+On the previous step, we found out that the number of unique daily users was 908 visitors.
 On the other hand, the average daily session was 987.4.
-We calculated the ratio of n_unique visitors and the daily session and saw how it behave throughout the year.
+We calculated the ratio of `n_unique` visitors and the daily session and saw how it behaved throughout the year,

 <p align="center">
 <img src="https://github.com/persadha/practicum100_portfolios/blob/main/Business%20Analysis/images/daily_sessions_ratio.png" alt="daily_sessions_ratio" width="70%"/>